Learning to Optimally Stop Diffusion Processes, with Financial Applications: Abstract

 \section{Abstract}

 We study optimal stopping for diffusion processes with unknown model primitives within the continuous-time reinforcement learning (RL) framework developed by \cite{wang2020reinforcement}, and present applications to option pricing and portfolio choice.
 By penalizing the corresponding variational inequality formulation, we transform the stopping problem into a stochastic optimal control problem with two actions.
 We then randomize controls into Bernoulli distributions and add an entropy regularizer to encourage exploration.
-We derive a semi-analytical optimal Bernoulli distribution, based on which we devise RL algorithms using the martingale approach established in \cite{jia2022policy}, and prove a policy improvement theorem.
-We demonstrate the effectiveness of the algorithms in pricing finite-horizon American put options and in solving Merton's problem with transaction costs, and show that both the offline and online algorithms achieve high accuracy in learning the value functions and characterizing the associated free boundaries.
+We derive a semi-analytical optimal Bernoulli distribution, based on which we devise RL algorithms using the martingale approach established in \cite{jia2022policy}.
+We establish a policy improvement theorem and prove the fast convergence of the resulting policy iterations.
+We demonstrate the effectiveness of the algorithms in pricing finite-horizon American put options, solving Merton's problem with transaction costs, and scaling to high-dimensional optimal stopping problems.
+In particular, we show that both the offline and online algorithms achieve high accuracy in learning the value functions and characterizing the associated free boundaries.

 ~\\\textbf{Keywords:} Optimal stopping, reinforcement learning, policy improvement, option pricing, portfolio choice.